jmquigley/gadgets/README.md

 ```

-This library was created for use in the [Electron UI](https://electron.atom.io/).
-It has only be tested to work with the most recent version of Chromium in Electron.
+This library was created for use in the [Electron UI](
+https://electron.atom.io/) and has only be tested to work with the most recent version of Chromium in Electron.
 It contains a custom set of [React](https://facebook.github.io/react/) widgets used in an internal project.
-It uses [Typescript](https://www.typescriptlang.org/) and [Wepback](https://webpack.github.io/) to create the module.
+The build uses [Typescript](https://www.typescriptlang.org/) and [Wepback](https://webpack.github.io/) to create the module.
 Once built it contains a distribution bundle (`bundle.js`) and a CSS file (`styles.css`).
 The library makes use of [css modules](https://github.com/css-modules/css-modules).

 ## Usage